 - Provide initial resuscitative care required for critically injured patients

 - Provide easy accessibility to radiology, blood banks, and laboratory services and operating rooms

 - Provide necessary intensive care – both diagnostic and therapeutic – for all trauma patients admitted to Shands at the University of Florida

 - Provide outreach activities on trauma prevention, including public education and continuing education for staff, physicians, nurses, allied health personnel and community physicians

 - Provide all necessary team coordination in cases of complex, multisystem trauma

 - Provide clinical experience and teaching for residents, nurses, physician extenders, emergency medical technicians and other allied health care professionals

 - Perform trauma research designed to produce new knowledge applicable to the care of injured patients

-TraumaOne’s highly qualified staff consists of University of Florida trauma surgeons, Shands Jacksonville nurses and others with extensive training in caring for trauma patients.
+TraumaOne’s highly qualified staff consists of University of Florida trauma surgeons, UF Health Jacksonville nurses and others with extensive training in caring for trauma patients.